SJCComputerScienceClub/CSC-Web/README.md

 ## Committing Changes
   ### Upload new code to your fork.
   ### Create a pull request in the main branch.
   ### Make sure to include a description of what your code does.
+  ### Once your pull request has been approved, delete the branch using either the automatic button or manually.